Why is Caregiving So Exhausting Even When You Love Your Parents?

 These are the memories that caregivers will treasure when mom or dad is gone.
 All of the other exhausting memories will fade into the past.
 Exhaustion will turn into times when we can laugh.

-When others ask us the question of why is caregiving exhausting even when you love your parent—we’ll gladly share all the answers.
-And maybe, if you’re lucky, very lucky, we’ll ask how we can help.
+When others ask caregivers the question of why is caregiving exhausting even when you love your parent—we’ll gladly share all the answers.
+And maybe, if they’re lucky, very lucky, we’ll share our experiences and offer to help.